KevinAst/MyWeb/FireWithin/Memorization.md

   You simply select the verses you want to review _(through the &#x1F508; audio checkboxes to the right of each verse in the TOC)_, and click play on the audio control.

+  When you check the "view verse being played" option, the verse will scroll into view during it's play.  **Please Note**: This feature seems to be intermittent on cell-phone use _(only on selected verses)_.

 - _**Total Recall**_: All these settings are automatically saved, so when you return to the site, it will be just as you left it.